Wow! 101 Sleek Modern Primary Bedroom Ideas (Photos)

 Out of 582,301 bedrooms analyzed, 9.94% featured a modern design.
 Though the name suggests it is quite new, the idea of modern interiors has been around since the late 1800s with it becoming more popularized between the 1920s and 1950s.

 While the two tend to get confused, they are uniquely different in several aspects.
 The two are alike in the way that they incorporate a variety of styles into one beautiful design.
 However, modern separates itself from contemporary with clean-cut lines and a focus on balance as well as minimal décor.
 Everything in the modern design realm is simple yet efficient.

-Here is our gigantic gallery of modern master bedroom design ideas.
-We’ve included charts and tables at the bottom of the page to provide you with data gathered from hundreds of thousands of master bedrooms.
+Here is our gigantic gallery of modern primary bedroom design ideas.
+We’ve included charts and tables at the bottom of the page to provide you with data gathered from hundreds of thousands of primary bedrooms.
 They point out which colors and flooring options are most popular, as well as what other options people have chosen for their modern sleeping chambers.

 8 Tips on How to Design a Modern Bedroom

 While the size might not be an option for a modern primary bedroom, color options and materials become incredibly important with this style.
 These charts and graphs illustrate what options were most frequently found inside of a modern bedroom.

 The modern design color palette can vary greatly but finds its core centering around neutrals like white or beige as well as black.
 Out of 332,061 bedrooms analyzed, white was chosen 19.93% of the time with beige and black trailing behind at 10.61% and 5.45%.